sthaeron/forsyde-devtools/docs/contributing.md

    nix-shell
    ```

-3. You now have all required dependencies (including OCaml and dune) available in your environment
+3. You now have all required dependencies (including OCaml and dune) available in your environment.

 ## Continuous Integration